phoenixframework/phoenix_live_view/.github/ISSUE_TEMPLATE/bug_report.md

 * NPM version (npm -v):
 * Operating system:
 * Browsers you attempted to reproduce this bug on (the more the merrier):
-* Does the problem persist after removing "assets/node_modules" and trying again:
+* Does the problem persist after removing "assets/node_modules" and trying again?
+Yes/no:

 ### Actual behavior